iewug/Federated-Learning/README.md

   - train the local model on its local data
   - send local weight to the server

-For more details, see `report.pdf`.
+Transferring large pickle files via sockets and using condition variables for synchronization are the two most difficult parts in the implementation.
+For more details, please refer to the code and `report.pdf`.

 ## 1. Install